Crunchy Asparagus Salad with Edamame

 – Grilled chicken

 – Oven baked chicken

-The bottom half of the stalks are knoby and not very enjoyable.
+The bottom half of the stalks are knobby and not very enjoyable.
 They can be chewy and not much fun.
 Hold one stalk in both hands – the top in one and the bottom in the other.
-Gently bend the stalks which will cause it to snap and break.
-Generally it will snap just above the knobby part – about 2/3rd of the way along the stalk.
+Gently bend the stalk which will cause it to snap and break.
+Generally, it will snap just above the knobby part – about 2/3rd of the way along the stalk.
 Use that as a guide and cut off the rest of the bottoms of the stalks using a sharp knife.